storj/docs/app/(docs)/object-mount/linux/user-guides/activate/page.md

 ## Non-Interactive Activation

-Alternatively, for non-interactive license activation, you can point the command to a license key file:
+Alternatively, for non-interactive license key activation, you can point the command to a license key file:

 ```shell
 # terminal